 With Vinca minor, we come to a plant that is somewhat problematic.
 That is because this viny plant, which features glossy leaves and blue flowers, and which is often grown in shade-covered areas, has made many a list of invasive plants for North America.

 You will have to make up your own mind as to whether you wish to grow plants such as Vinca minor.
-This article is neither endorsing nor condemning the plant; rather, it is simply giving you information you need to know to make an informed decision.
+Using this background about the plant, you can make an informed decision.

 06 of 07